Professor Lee Brown

 Arctic and alpine river ecosystems

 Glaciers cover ∼10% of the Earth’s land surface, but they are shrinking rapidly across most parts of the world, leading to cascading impacts on downstream systems.
-Changes in river hydrology and morphology caused by climate induced glacier loss are projected to be the greatest of any hydrological system, with major implications for riverine and near-shore marine environments.
+Changes in river hydrology, water quality and morphology caused by climate-change induced glacier loss are projected to be the greatest of any hydrological system, with major implications for riverine and near-shore marine environments.
 The majority of my published and ongoing work relates to the effects of glacier retreat on river biodiversity and river habitat dynamics.
 This work has been undertaken in rivers around the world, including those in Alaska, the Andes, the European Alps, French Pyrenees, Greenland, Himalayas, New Zealand Alps, Scandinavia and Svalbard.
 I was a contributing author to the IPCC Special Report on the Ocean and Cryosphere in a Changing Climate (SROCC) and, in recognition of my work, I was awarded the 2022 Royal Geographical Society’s Ralph Brown Award.

 Land management effects on aquatic ecosystems